jgumoes/esp32-lights/documents/polling.md

 First installation for the curtain lights, has no event manager and no modes.
 It polls the touch peripheral, and drives a complimentary square wave. the entire loop below, takes 13uS when idle and a maximum of 28uS at the moment the lights are turned on (sets up a new interpolation).

 The first loop takes 1.8mS, which is when constant brightness mode is actually constructed and initiated.
+I was hoping for a 50mS RTOS interval, so it's looking very promising!

 ```c++
 while(true){